digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/app-builder/walkthrough/sharing-apps.md

 title: Previewing, Testing and Sharing Apps
 ---

- ToolJet's App-Builder provides critical tools for app preview, development and deployment.
+ JumpStart's App-Builder provides critical tools for app preview, development and deployment.
 Let's take a look at how you can use it throughout the development process.

 ## Preview
 You can use Preview to ensure the app functions correctly on both mobile and desktop platforms.

-- Open the ToolJet App-Builder and navigate to your app.
+- Open the JumpStart App-Builder and navigate to your app.
 - Click the `Preview` icon located at the top-right corner to enter preview mode.
 - Use the **Mobile** and **Desktop** view options to toggle between different screen settings.
 - Observe component behavior and layout differences across devices.